ankumar/software-design/README.md

 >
 > With React Native’s open source contributions, we were able to quickly solve a tough problem for the entire Backstage community.
 Not only did React Native’s project save us time creating a new product, but it has also saved our adopters time upgrading Backstage.
 >
 > This is why we love working in open source.
-The hard work done for one community has the power to influence and inspire another community.
-We hope Backstage can do the same and pay it forward to other open source projects.
+The **hard work done for one community has the power to influence and inspire another community**.
+We hope Backstage can do the same and **pay it forward** to other open source projects.
 >
 > -- https://backstage.io/blog/2022/03/04/backstage-upgrade-helper#open-source-inspires